 Funding

 Where Federal funding can achieve strong bipartisan support – as evidenced in the experience of the BRAIN initiative – the result is that private funding sources are often inspired to contribute even more.
-[Chun, M., phone interview with Policy Design Lab, August 11, 2016] The value proposition needs to be worthwhile for commercial partners but often, Federal funding can be seen as a trade-off – if a new initiative requests funding, it may be at the expense of other programs and funding.
+[Chun, M., phone interview , August 11, 2016] The value proposition needs to be worthwhile for commercial partners but often, Federal funding can be seen as a trade-off – if a new initiative requests funding, it may be at the expense of other programs and funding.
 Funders need to recognize the necessity of directly investing in cross-sector collaboration, and encourage partners to allocate the time and resources to working together.
 US Ignite has successfully helped leverage resources from other sectors, benefitting greatly from this cross-sector collaboration.

 Create accountability mechanisms